SNHU-CS/CS-330/module02/mod2_tutorials.md

 ### Exercise:

 Check out the documentation for [`glClearColor`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glClearColor.xhtml), and modify its parameters so the background is red instead of black.
+Make sure that you check both lines 40 and 51 in the code as you work.